awsdocs/aws-transit-gateway-guide/doc_source/transit-gateway-quotas.md

 + Number of transit gateways per VPC: 5

   This limit cannot be increased\.
-+ Number of Transit Gateway CIDR blocks per Transit Gateway: 5
++ Number of Transit Gateway CIDR blocks per Transit Gateway: 5.
+This is in relation to [Transit Gateway Connect attachments](https://docs.aws.amazon.com/vpc/latest/tgw/tgw-connect.html)

   This limit cannot be increased\.